“When something can be read without effort, great effort has gone into its writing.”

 - Enrique Jardiel Poncela

-All writers - whether they write for work, academia, to promote their business, share their knowledge or bring the stories of their imagination to life - know writing can be hard.
+All writers - whether they write for work, academia, to share their knowledge or bring the stories of their imagination to life - know writing can be hard.
 Editing is even harder.

-It is an intimate dance between your imagination and your rational mind.
-It’s words toiled over for hours, carefully selected, then deleted, then reconsidered again.
-It’s ideas that may dribble out like a leaking tap, or explode like a broken faucet, spraying themselves onto the page with such abandon your fingers on the keyboard can barely keep up.
+It is an intimate dance between your imagination and your rational (i.e. critical) mind.
+It is words toiled over for hours, carefully selected, then deleted, then reconsidered again.
+It is ideas that dribble out like a leaking tap, or explode like a broken faucet, spraying themselves onto the page with such abandon, your fingers on the keyboard can barely keep up.

 Writing is not for the faint of heart.
-It will nag at your subconscious while you try to do other things, it will keep you awake as the clock strikes midnight, it will haunt your dreams.
-But writing is always, always worth it.
+It will steal your time, nag at your subconscious while you work, keep you awake till the wee hours and then haunt your dreams.
+But writing is always, yes always, worth it.

 Whatever you feel compelled to say needs to be said.
-So, don’t let your lack of knowledge about grammar, plotting confusions or uncertainty about your manuscript stop you finishing it and getting it out into the world.
+Don’t let a lack of confidence or knowledge about grammar, style, plot or story structure stop you from getting your vision out into the world. .